simplicitesoftware/openshift/README.md

 A OpenShift&reg; account.

+Get the Simplicit&eacute;&reg; sandbox template from our GIT repository (see [simplicite.io website](http://www.simplicite.io) for details on how to get access to this repository).

 Replace the default test `src/webapp/` root webapp folder content with your Simplicit&eacute; root webapp content.

 If required you can customize the `src/webapp/META-INF/context.xml` and/or `src/webapp/WEB-INF/web.xml` to your needs (e.g. to add additional datasources).